ThanosRestas/TicTacToe-SDL/README.md

 This is a beginner attempt, made as a kickstart in the game development field , in creating a Tic Tac Toe clone using the SDL.

+Windows users will have to wait for binaries in the future.

 Linux users should first install the required dependencies by executing the following command :

 apt-get install libsdl1.2-dev libsdl-image1.2-dev libsdl-mixer1.2-dev libsdl-ttf2.0-dev